duhrer/duhrer.github.io/_posts/projects/2025-02-24-pebble-watch-face-colour.md

 Their example doesn't really make it clear how much regex they allow, and their schema only indicates that they accept a `string`.
-Their examples make it look like a regexp in square braces to match a single character, i.e. `[0-9]`, which seemed to work.
+Their examples make it look like you should use square braces to indicate what should match a single character, which in our case is just the digits, i.e. `[0-9]`.
+This seemed to work.
 Here's the updated snippet:

 ```
     "resources": {